Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Plancorp's client base is made up of individuals (both with and without a high net worth).
 The firm also works with pensions and other qualified retirement plans, charitable organizations and businesses.

 Plancorp doesn’t typically impose a minimum size for new or existing client accounts.
-However, the firm may charge a minimum annual fee of $6,000 for its advisory services.
+However, the firm may charge a minimum annual fee of $12,000 for wealth management services, which may include investment management, financial planning, estate planning coordination, cash flow planning and other areas of need.
 For those with less to invest, this minimum could cause Plancorp's services to not be cost effective.
 That said, Plancorp may waive or reduce its minimum annual fee at its discretion.

 Services Offered By Plancorp